widdix/aws-cf-templates/docs/static-website.md

 ## Index Document / Default Root Object

 S3 and CloudFront behave differently when it comes to index document support in subdirectories.
-You might expect that if you have a subdirectory (e.g. `folder`) with a `index.html` file inside, that you get the file if you make q HTTP request to `/folder/`.
+You might expect that if you have a subdirectory (e.g. `folder`) with a `index.html` file inside, that you get the file if you make a HTTP request to `/folder/`.
 Unfortunately, that's not the default behavior of CloudFront but there is a workaround using Lambda@Edge.

 ### S3 Website Hosting behavior with Index Document (not provided by the template!)